inasafe/inasafe/docs/source/development.rst

   integration and iterative development.
 The master branch should always be assumed to represent a working demo with all tests passing.

+All strings should be internationalisation enabled.
+Please see :doc:`i18n` for details.

 Branching guide
 ---------------